 TIP* I bought pre-sliced ‘shrooms, but feel free to slice and clean ’em yourself if you prefer.

-Measure out your flour and curry powder; the curry isn’t very strong, so if you like it stronger, feel free to increase the amount.
+Measure the flour and curry powder; the curry isn’t very strong, so if you like it stronger, feel free to increase the amount.

 Toss in your all-purpose flour* and curry powder into onion/mushroom mixture and stir until well blended and golden brown.

 TIP | Easily make it Gluten Free by simply subbing regular flour for GF All-Purpose flour!

 Reduce your heat to medium and gradually pour in your vegetable broth, while stirring.
 1 carton is 4 cups (32 oz), the recipe calls for 6 cups, so either use another ½ carton or they do sell 4 packs of 8 oz single serving containers of veggie broth.
 If you are okay with it not being vegetarian, you can always use chicken broth for the additional 2 cups.